erigontech/docs/src/basic/node.md

 Erigon 3 introduces a flexible approach to node configuration, offering three distinct types to suit various user needs.
 Depending on your need, you can choose from three different node types.

 If you are looking for more **privacy** during your interaction with EVM, like for example sending transactions with your node, you can use a [minimal node](#minimal-node), which is fast to set up and uses a minimal amount of [disk space](disk-space.md).
+Minimal node is also suitable for staking.

 If you want to do extensive **research**, like for example searching for old states of the EVM, or implementing Otterscan, you will need an [archive node](#archive-node).